hartwigmedical/hmftools/serve/README.md

 ## Version History and Download Links
 - Upcoming
-  - Used correct blacklisted tumor locations for solid tumors
+  - Use correct blacklisted tumor locations for solid tumors
-  - Updated mutation type filter for exon insertions and deletions
+  - Update mutation type filter for exon insertions and deletions
-  - Removed "negative" from list of CKB events which are interpreted as inactivation events.
+  - Remove "negative" from list of CKB events which are interpreted as inactivation events.
-  - Moved TMB evidence from CKB from evidence for tumor mutational burden rather than load.
+  - Move TMB evidence from CKB to evidence for tumor mutational burden rather than mutational load.
   - Various updates are made to ingestion of ACTIN source
+  - Fix bug with consolidation of resistant vs responsive evidence.
+These were previously consolidated together rather than independently.
 - [1.10](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.10)
   - Solve issues of v1.9
 - [1.9](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.9)